 Making ceramics that move between art, sculpture, craft and painting is a challenge; I question how the art object, the vessel as object and the visual languages of these disciplines can be transposed in the nexus between these languages.
 I work in a painterly way using the clay vessel as an architectural structure and support for painting, coating the clay with a white ceramic slip - not dissimilar from priming a canvas before the application of the colour begins.

-My experience of assemblage of materials and recycling came from living in London during the holidays and being part of it`s essential atmosphere and collective essence.
-I would often see scraps of metal, ceramics, books, cardboard, kitsch, discarded objects find their way into my father`s home and community garden.
+Recycling and regeneration in my work and has it`s roots in adolescence and growing up in London during the 1970`s.
+A time of psychedlia 1960-1975, Cult cinema ( National Film Theatre ), rock music ( Roundhouse ), Pop Art ( Serpentine ), shopping (Biba ), Kings road and Kings cross with it`s decaying Victorian buildings and council properties, London’s essential atmosphere and collective essence.
+Scraps of metal, ceramics, books, cardboard, kitsch, discarded objects would find their way into our home and community garden.
 There were many personal shrines and symbolic objects placed in meaningful ways that I came to appreciate how important the placing of objects was and how that impacted on the surrounding space.